JoshuaShengFreestar/scala-api/readme.md

 ### Testing:
 Tests are run using SBT, and are located in the test folder.
 To run all unit tests, execute the command`sbt test` .

+To get the last log sent MongoDB, execute `./getMongoRecords.sh` The output log will have the request type, parameter, and output.

+Note that you will need to have `mongosh` installed.